dolorosus/SortFilesPhysical/README.md

 The script requests the folder whose contents are to be sorted and moves the contents piece by piece to a folder called "sorted".

-After the script has finished the contents of the folder "XXXX" can be moved to the desired position.
+After the script has finished the contents of the folder "sorted" can be moved to the desired position in filesystem.